ajscholl/mqs/Readme.md

 # Mini Queue Service (mqs)

+mqs is a service able to receive, store and delete messages in one or multiple queues.

+Features:

+* [X] Delayed messages.
+* [X] Making messages invisible for a fixed duration after receiving a message.
+* [X] Message deduplication for all messages *currently* in a single queue (if configured).
+* [X] Sending messages to a different queue after too many receives.
+* [X] Long-polling until a message arrives.
+* [ ] Authentication and multi-user management.
+* [ ] Dashboard to view current server status and/or manage server.

 ## Setting up a server

 To get a quick basic setup running, we need to start a postgres server and then can launch our mqs server.